 To apply, you need to be a US resident and ready to purchase in a state where Ally is licensed.
-Though Ally doesn’t list any credit score requirements on its site, you can apply for preapproval online or over the phone to see if your finances might meet its underwriting criteria.
+Though Ally doesn’t list any credit score requirements on its site, apply for preapproval online or over the phone to see if your finances might meet its underwriting criteria.

 - Pay stubs